juei-dev/adsbmonitor/README.md

 Dec 26th, 2021:
   - Added information table to map, which is displaying the selected aircraft image (if found), type, airliner etc. Thanks to api.joshdouch.me to provide this information!

+Dec 27th, 2021:
+  - Added the alti-bar and receiver status information to map when displayed in full screen.
+Also made some modifications to the styles.

 ## Current features